Cat0125/ByteX/README.md

-# ByteX
+# About
-Bytex is a simple programming language written in another programming language
+ByteX is a simple programming language written in Python.
+You can use it as you wish - ex. for education.
+# Documentation
+Soon...